systemjs/systemjs/docs/system-api.md

 In CommonJS modules the above would be `module.id` instead.

-This is non-standard, but coverse a use case that will be provided by the spec.
+This is non-standard, but covers a use case that will be provided by the spec.

 #### SystemJS.newModule(Object) -> Module
 Type: `Function`